 Of course, any child can enjoy this cuddly cephalopod toy, so prepare to make a few for friends and family too!
-In fact, because the face is embroidered, you don't need to worry about small parts which aren't safe for young children.
+Because the face is embroidered, you don't need to worry about small parts that aren't safe for young children.

 There are lots of options for crochet octopus patterns, but this free pattern uses only basic stitches.
 If you can crochet a circle, you can make this toy.Continue to 2 of 13 below.